 NTSR1 (Neurotensin Receptor 1) is a Protein Coding gene.
-Diseases associated with NTSR1 include Patellofemoral Pain Syndrome.
-Among its related pathways are GPCRs, Other and Signaling by GPCR and Peptide ligand-binding receptors and RET signaling.
-GO annotations related to this gene include G-protein coupled receptor activity and G-protein coupled neurotensin receptor activity.
+Diseases associated with NTSR1 include Thymic Dysplasia.
+Among its related pathways are GPCRs, Other and Signaling by GPCR and Peptide ligand-binding receptors.
+Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity and G-protein coupled neurotensin receptor activity.
 An important paralog of this gene is NTSR2.

 UniProtKB/Swiss-Prot Summary for NTSR1 Gene

 G-protein coupled receptor for the tridecapeptide neurotensin (NTS) (PubMed:8381365, PubMed:21725197, PubMed:23140271).
 Signaling is effected via G proteins that activate a phosphatidylinositol-calcium second messenger system.
 Signaling leads to the activation of downstream MAP kinases and protects cells against apoptosis (PubMed:21725197).